 Dr. Mehmet Oz, a cardiothoracic surgeon, daytime talk show host, and a chairman of the ATS gala, then took the stage to pour on even more praise.

 ”Women are often penalized because of their basic biology.
 Endometriosis is an emblematic expression of that.
-We see it all the time when women lose their fertility, lose their livelihood and they can’t compete as they should be able to.
+We see it all the time when women lose their fertility, lose their livelihood and they can’t compete as they should.
 I think that Tamer does wonderfully.
 He elevates the discussion.
-It’s not just about endometriosis, it’s about women not being penalized for having menstruation, which is an uncomfortable topic, but an important one.”
+It’s not just about endometriosis.
+It’s about women not being penalized for having menstruation, which is an uncomfortable topic, but an important one.”

-Ready for a Consultation?Our endometriosis specialists are dedicated to providing patients with expert care.
+Get a Second OpinionOur endometriosis specialists are dedicated to providing patients with expert care.
 Whether you have been diagnosed or are looking to find a doctor, they are ready to help.

 Our office is located on 872 Fifth Avenue New York, NY 10065.

-You may call us at (212) 988-1444 or have your case reviewed by clicking here.
+You may call us at (646) 960-3080 or have your case reviewed by clicking here.